- Network functions

-A-CDM is fully implemented in 20 airports accross Europe, including: Barcelona, Berlin Schönefeld, Brussels, Düsseldorf, Frankfurt, Geneva, Helsinki, London Gatwick (*DPI message exchange between Gatwick Airport and NMOC is temporarily suspended), London Heathrow, Madrid, Milan Malpensa, Linate Munich, Paris CDG, Oslo, Prague, Rome Fiumicino, Stuttgart, Venice, Zurich.
+A-CDM is fully implemented in 22 airports accross Europe, including: Barcelona, Berlin Schönefeld, Brussels, Copenhagen, Düsseldorf, Frankfurt, Geneva, Helsinki, London Gatwick (*DPI message exchange between Gatwick Airport and NMOC is temporarily suspended), London Heathrow, Madrid, Milan Malpensa, Milan Linate, Munich, Paris CDG, Paris Orly, Oslo, Prague, Rome Fiumicino, Stuttgart, Venice, Zurich.

 There are five distinct and fundamental phases from the moment it is decided Airport CDM may be of interest for your airport: